tisba/fritz-tls/README.md

 # FRITZ!Box TLS Certificate Installer

 This is a little pet project to install TLS certificates into your [FRITZ!Box](https://en.wikipedia.org/wiki/Fritz!Box).
-I use [Let’s Encrypt](https://letsencrypt.org/) to get free certificates and I got tiered using this tedious process to update the certs all the time.
+I use [Let’s Encrypt](https://letsencrypt.org/) to get free certificates and I got tired using this tedious process to update the certs all the time.
 So I started to poke at my FRITZ!Box Fon WLAN 7390 and now it is automated!

 Although it should work with other versions as well, it is only tested with: